evanx/redishub/README.md

 ### FAQ

-#### What is RedisHub?
+#### What is WebServa?

 It is envisaged as online hub of Redis keyspaces accessed via HTTPS.
 These can be private, public or shared.
 We support various Redis commands for lists, sets etc, although not all (yet).

-RedisHub is intended as a serverless database, cache and messaging hub, accessed via HTTPS.
+WebServa is intended as a serverless database, cache and messaging hub, accessed via HTTPS.

 Currently, ephemeral keyspaces are created with a randomly generated name, which you can keep secret, or share.